OLED: Perfect color

+Brightness booster

+The "Brightness Booster" feature pairs the alpha 11 AI processor with a Light Boosting Algorithm.
+This algorithm analyzes individual image frames to apply localized contrast enhancement, which increases the luminance of specific areas to maintain detail visibility across the entire screen.

+Wallpaper TV

+In 2026, LG added the OLED evo W6 series to the product line.
+The model is in the 9 mm-range and is designed for flush wall mounting, with increased thickness for structural rigidity compared to the 2017 version.
+It uses a separate Zero Connect Box for inputs and hardware processing, which works at a distance of up to 10 m from the display.

+LG marketed the system as the world's first "true wireless" TV to transmit 4K video at 165 Hz refresh rates without physical cabling.
+The W6 series also includes support for multichannel audio and gaming features, such as variable refresh rate (VRR) through NVIDIA G-SYNC and AMD FreeSync Premium.

 Mitsubishi

 Lumiotec is the first company in the world developing and selling, since January 2011, mass-produced OLED lighting panels with such brightness and long lifetime.
 Lumiotec is a joint venture of Mitsubishi Heavy Industries, ROHM, Toppan Printing, and Mitsui & Co.

 On 1 June 2011, Mitsubishi Electric installed a 6-meter OLED 'sphere' in Tokyo's Science Museum.

 Recom Group

 On 6 January 2011, Los Angeles-based technology company Recom Group introduced the first small screen consumer application of the OLED at the Consumer Electronics Show in Las Vegas.
 This was a 2.8" (7 cm) OLED display being used as a wearable video name tag.
 At the Consumer Electronics Show in 2012, Recom Group introduced the world's first video mic flag incorporating three 2.8" (7 cm) OLED displays on a standard broadcaster's mic flag.
 The video mic flag allowed video content and advertising to be shown on a broadcasters standard mic flag.